-This course is intended for UK and international students who are;
+This programme is intended for UK and international students who are:

-- Health and social care professionals who want to gain a specific qualification in dementia
+- Health and social care professionals who want to gain a specific qualification in working with people who have dementia

-- Volunteers who have contact with people with dementia
+- Voluntary workers who already have contact with people with dementia

 The University of Bradford has been providing accredited programmes in Dementia Studies since 2001, and has a long history of cutting-edge research related to person-centred dementia care and innovative methodologies for researching and developing practice in health and social care for people with dementia.

 All teaching on the programme is research-informed and delivered by an academic team who are actively involved in relevant fields of dementia research.
 Members of the course team have completed research projects and studies using film, music, photography, narrative, conversation analysis and other participatory methods to enhance understanding of the experience of dementia.

 Our flexible approach allows you to combine study with work and home life.
 Our online courses are designed to be directly applicable to the workplace and to help you develop your own and your colleagues' practice.